williamstein/vertramp-next/pages/ramps/russel-seattle.md

 # Russel's backyard mini vert ramp in Seattle

-I don't know the specs or anything else about it...
+I don't know the specs or anything else about it.